 A stock’s valuation will be strongly considered before each purchase, but the perceived quality of the company is of utmost importance.

 An investor making sizable additions to a large, established portfolio might be primarily concerned with valuation.
-The IBP, however, is a DGI portfolio that will be built over time through regular $1,000 purchases – similar to the concept of dollar-cost averaging.
+The IBP, however, is a DGI portfolio that is being built over time through regular purchases of between $200 and $2,000 – similar to the concept of dollar-cost averaging.

 Dividends will be automatically reinvested right back into the companies from whence they came, a process informally called “dripping.”
 This simple, cost-effective method of increasing each position’s share count is another form of dollar-cost averaging.